May 6-8, 2025

 Beginner-Level Track

-Materials of Construction & Surface Finish
+Materials of Construction & Surface Finish Part 1

 Explore the critical role of materials of construction and surface finishes in hygienic food processing equipment.
 This session delves into material selection, corrosion resistance, durability, and the impact of surface finishes on cleanability and food safety.